epos-deep-learning/beautiful-jekyll/information.md

 EPOS students can participate for free, other people can participate in the course after acceptance.
 The registration fee for non-EPOS members is 250 euro for the first three days and 50 euro for the symposium (lunch will be provided on all days).

 Students will use Colab and Python for all assignments.
-Prior knowledge in Python is required, or should be obtained before starting the course via material that will be provided (see "Resources")
+Prior knowledge in Python is required, or should be obtained before starting the course via material that will be provided (see "resources")